open-ephys/gui-docs/source/Developer-Guide/Compiling-plugins.rst

 Building the :code:`ALL_BUILD` scheme will build the plugin, while selecting :code:`INSTALL` will install the plugin in the appropriate location within the :code:`plugin-GUI` Build directory.

 The default Xcode build configuration is "Debug."
-To build the plugin in "Release" mode either modify the scheme settings or, instead of clicking Project/Build to build and install the plugin select Project > Build for > Profiling.
+To build the plugin in "Release" mode either modify the scheme settings or, instead of clicking Project/Build to build and install the plugin select **Project > Build for > Profiling**.

 Linux
 --------